surniaulula/wpsso/readme.txt

 = 7.6.0-rc.2 =

 (2020/05/21) Added post cache clearing for attached post IDs.
-Add a new "Show Yoast SEO Import Details" option.
+Added a new "Show Yoast SEO Import Details" option.
 Removed the "Include Schema WebSite" option.
+Moved the 'sucom-block-editor-admin' script to work around a bug in NextGEN Gallery.

 = 7.5.0 =